 Parent Education: Experienced professional educators offer information that is current and research-based but also relevant to the day-to-day reality of parenting little ones.
 Topics are tailored to the age and needs of the families, but may include daily routines like sleep and mealtime, discipline, child development, enhancing early learning, potty training, emotional intelligence, and self-care for parents.

 Individualized Advice: Parent educators and children’s teachers have the opportunity to get to know each child as an individual, and also get to know the parents.
 This allows them to answer questions in a highly personalized way.
-They can also refer on for additional services when needed.
+Our educators are in a unique position to screen for and consult about possible developmental delays or physical impairments, and can provide referrals to early testing and early interventions when needed.

-Parent Involvement: Participating in your child’s classroom from day one encourages you to think of yourself as an active participant in your child’s learning and as an advocate for them in future classrooms.
-You’ll know the other children and can help your child connect with them.
+Parent Involvement: Participating in your child’s classroom encourages you to view yourself as an active participant in your child’s learning and as an advocate for them in future classrooms.
+You’ll know the other children and can help your child connect.
 You’ll know what happened in class, so you can later reinforce the learning.
-Seeing classroom activities gives you new ideas to try at home to enhance your child’s development.
+Seeing classroom activities gives you new ideas to try at home.
 Observing other children each week gives you a deeper understanding of child development, and seeing parents respond to their children shows you options for parenting style.

 Peer Support and Long-Term Relationships: Parents meet with other parents over the course of many months, which allows for long-term connections.
 Working together in the classroom strengthens those bonds, as does the peer support gained when moms, dads, and other caregivers share the joys and challenges of caring for kids.
-Many instructors also encourage students to get together outside of class, to build friendships and community.
+Instructors also encourage students to get together outside of class to build friendships and community.
+Many families will enroll in our programs year after year with friends they have made in the infant class.

 The program grows with your child: We offer classes for families with children from birth through age 9, so instead of having to search for new classes every month or every year, we’re the one-stop shop where you can always find a fun and educational option for you and your child.